vippsas/vipps-login-api/vipps-login-api-faq.md

 | Links to your membership terms and privacy statement. | We must review your terms to ensure that the flow is not intended to mislead or abuse end users.                                                                                | www.merchant.com/termsandconditions <br /> www.merchant.com/privacystatement      |                                                                                                                                           |
 | Recipient to sign DPA                                 | Vipps will function as a data processor and not have any ownership to the data involved.
 For more information, please visit merchant terms and conditions                       | recipient@merchant.com                                                            |                                                                                                                                           |

-## When using delegatedConsents, which consents does Vipps support?
+## When using delegatedConsents, which consents are supported?

 We have built support for several consents, and the merchant may select a subset of these to include in their own flow as well as select which of the consents that are required/optional.
 If we do not currently support the consents you look for, you may make a request to [accessuserinfo@vipps.no](mailto:accessuserinfo@vipps.no) and we'll be in touch.